 While most of the jobs listed here are entrepreneurial in nature, these jobs are the most entrepreneurial (or just didn’t fit well in another category!).
 With drive and determination, you can turn just about anything into a business, but these options all have good potential.

 19. Travel agent

 If you love traveling or helping organize trips and events, this could be a great job for you.
 If you work as an independent travel agent, you can definitely work from home.

 Most travel agents specialize in a specific type of travel, whether it’s cruises, resort stays, Disney vacations, budget travel, exotic travel, or whatever.
 It may help if you’re familiar with the area or type of trip you specialize in planning, so that you can give clients a real view of what to expect.

 The pay: Because this is often a commission-based, entrepreneurial job, you can earn quite a bit if you work hard.
-But the BLS 2012 statistics put the median earnings for travel agents at $34,600, with the top 10% earning $57,400.
+But the latest BLS statistics put the median earnings for travel agents at almost $39,000, with the top 10% earning more than $62,000.

 Getting started: Scams abound in the area of becoming a travel agent, as it’s often touted as a get-rich-quick scheme.
 There are, however, some great organizations that you can work through as an independent travel agent.
 Cruise Planners and Avoya are two reputable options.
 Another option is to learn the ropes by working with an agency before moving off to start your own business.